 We’ve just come back from a stellar analyst meeting.
 The part of the program that most everyone requested again next year was asking a woman to role play.
 We invited Sandra to join us for an afternoon.
-She had been analyzed as a *Light Spring.
+She had been analyzed as a *Light Summer.
 She understands the palette but cannot get the look to work.

 The Sandras are among my favourite clients.
 They are done trying things over and over, spending random money in random ways.
 They reach a place of accepting that they will not figure out their best appearance on their own, and admitting that nothing they tried themselves convinced them.
 Now, we are ready to get somewhere.

 Nobody is a carbon copy of anyone else inside a Season.
 It may take a few weeks or second visit to put every piece in place.
 A returning client who can only say, “I don’t look right.
 I can’t get it to work.” will not become a constructive conversation.
-We asked Sandra to bring fashion images of the look she would like to achieve.
-I expected Versace from our conversation and got Burberry and Hugo Boss.
-Bring pictures of what you envision.
+Together, the analysts did a thorough repeat PCA.
+We arrived at Light Summer once again.

-Suppose you are one of the cool-neutral Seasons who does not want to go too warm, how about Soft Summer?
-Lay the open Soft Summer fan on your garment where you are deciding between Soft Summer or Soft Autumn.
+Suppose you are one of the cool-neutral Seasons who does not want to go too warm, such as Light Summer.
+Lay the open Light Summer fan on your garment.
 Look at the cooler lipstick colours and cooler neutral colours in the palette.
 If the garment is too warm, those colours will clash.

 To keep in mind as you learn about your colouring: